django-commons/django-typer/doc/source/howto.rst

 ---------------------------------

 There are no unbreakable rules about how you should print output from your commands.
-You could use loggers, normal print statements or the BaseCommand_ stdout and stderr output wrappers.
-Django advises the use of ``self.stdout.write`` because the stdout and stderr streams can be configured by calls to call_command_ or :func:`~django_typer.management.get_command` which allows you to easily grab output from your commands for testing.
-Using the command's configured stdout and stderr output wrappers also means output will respect the ``--force-color`` and ``--no-color`` parameters.
+You could use loggers, normal print statements or the :class:`~django.core.management.BaseCommand` stdout and stderr output wrappers.
+Django advises the use of ``self.stdout.write`` because the stdout and stderr streams can be configured by calls to :func:`~django.core.management.call_command` or :func:`~django_typer.management.get_command` which allows you to easily grab output from your commands for testing.
+Using the command's configured stdout and stderr output wrappers also means output will respect the :option:`--force-color` and :option:`--no-color` parameters.

-Typer_ and click_ provide `echo and secho <https://typer.tiangolo.com/tutorial/printing/>`_
+Typer_ and :doc:`click <click:index>` provide `echo and secho
-functions that automatically handle byte to string conversions and offer simple styling support. :class:`~django_typer.management.TyperCommand` provides :meth:`~django_typer.management.TyperCommand.echo` and :meth:`~django_typer.management.TyperCommand.secho` wrapper functions for the Typer_ echo/secho functions.
-If you wish to use Typer_'s echo you should use these wrapper functions because they honor the command's ``--force-color`` and ``--no-color`` flags and the configured stdout/stderr
+<https://typer.tiangolo.com/tutorial/printing/>`_ functions that automatically handle byte to string
-streams:
+conversions and offer simple styling support. :class:`~django_typer.management.TyperCommand` provides :meth:`~django_typer.management.TyperCommand.echo` and :meth:`~django_typer.management.TyperCommand.secho` wrapper functions for the Typer_ echo/secho functions.
+If you wish to use Typer_'s echo you should use these wrapper functions because they honor the command's :option:`--force-color` and :option:`--no-color` flags and the configured stdout/stderr streams:

 .. tabs::